ZerojumpLine/Robust-Skin-Lesion-Classification/skinlesiondatasets/README.md

 `MakePH2dataset.ipynb`, which would process the PH2 dataset.

-`Generate_HAMtestc.ipynb`, which would generated sythesized test data with domain shifts using HAM (adpated from [cifar-10-c](https://github.com/hendrycks/robustness)).
+`Generate_HAMtestc.ipynb`, which would generate sythesized test data with domain shifts using HAM (adpated from [cifar-10-c](https://github.com/hendrycks/robustness)).

 After running the notebook, the processed datasets would be saved in `/SkinLesionDatasets` and `/SkinLesionDatasets_C`.
+The reader would expect folder like this:

 ```
 SkinLesionDatasets/